Carolyn Brigit Flynn

 Edited by Carolyn Brigit Flynn

 SACRED STONE, SACRED WATER reveals the soul of Ireland through the eyes of fourteen women writers and artists who accompanied Carolyn on a writing retreat and tour of Ireland in September 2016.
-In poems, essays, photographs and artwork, they captured their experience of the exquisite Irish landscape, sacred sites, and welcoming people.
+In poems, essays, photographs and artwork, they captured their experience of the exquisite Irish landscape, transformative sacred sites, and the welcoming spirit of the Irish people.